csvance/ReactantServer.jl/README.md

 - **Fast iteration.** In `dynamic` mode the server watches the model repository and hot-loads, unloads, and reloads bundles online — weights, MLIR, manifest, and `model.jl` alike — with no restart (`static` and `explicit` control modes are also available). → [Node Configuration](https://enzymead.github.io/ReactantServer.jl/dev/manual/node_config/)
+- **Meta models.** A `kind: meta` bundle chains several models with data-dependent Julia between
+  stages: its `model.jl` registers a `run` hook that calls sub-models, runs off the GPU dispatch loop, and re-enters the scheduler for each sub-call. → [Meta Models](https://enzymead.github.io/ReactantServer.jl/dev/manual/meta_models/)

 ## Quick start